SamyuelDanyo/rock-paper-scissors/README.md

 ## Design

+The Game and Round classes are templated to allow easy game-making for humans or computers.
+The project supports extensibility through OOP and templates - in order to facilitate readability template classes' definitions and implementations are separated in a <.h> and <.cc> files.
+__If new <Player> types are added - make sure to add explicit instantiations in the <.cc> file!__

-The process of picking a symbol is intentionally concurrent and un-synchonised since that is the closest behavior to what happens in-person.
-Sometimes one of the players is slightly ahead, sometimes the other but they are never perfectly synchonised in neither saying rock-paper-scissors nor in showing their symbols.
+The process of picking a symbol is intentionally concurrent and unsynchronized since that is the closest behavior to what happens in-person.
+Sometimes one of the players is slightly ahead, sometimes the other, but they are never perfectly synchronized in neither saying rock-paper-scissors nor in showing their symbols.

-For choosing symbols PlayerComputer uses a random numebr generator, which is seeded via <std::chrono::high_resolution_clock>.
+For choosing symbols PlayerComputer uses a random number generator, which is seeded via <std::chrono::high_resolution_clock>.
 That was picked over <std::random_device()>, since the latter is implemented as PRNG and hence that leads to the computer always following the same sequence.

 ### Style